TurakhiaLab/WEPP/README.md

 ## <a name="install"></a> Installation
-### <a name="summary"></a> Summary (Select your installation method)

-WEPP offers multiple installation methods:
+WEPP offers two installation methods:
-- Install script for directly WEPP running on your system
+1. Install Script for directly running WEPP on your system
-- Docker (built from the provided Dockerfile) is recommended to prevents any conflict with existing packages
+2. Docker (built from the provided Dockerfile) is recommended to prevents any conflict with existing packages

-### <a name="script"></a> Using installation script (requires sudo access if certain common libraries are not already installed)
+### <a name="script"></a> Install Script (requires sudo access if certain common libraries are not already installed)

 Users without sudo access are advised to install WEPP via [Docker](#docker).